Spinor bilinears and Killing-Yano forms in generalized geometry: Introduction

 Generalized Lie derivative in generalized geometry can be described as the Dorfman bracket of generalized vectors \cite{CoimbraConstableWaldram}.
 Generalized vectors that preserve the generalized metric with respect to the generalized Lie derivative are called generalized Killing vectors which are the generalized geometry versions of Killing vector fields corresponding to isometries of the ambient manifold \cite{CoimbraConstable}.
-Construction of generalized spinors and analysis of Killing superalgebra structures in generalized geometry can be realized by using generalized Killing vectors.
+Construction of generalized geometry spinors and analysis of Killing superalgebra structures in generalized geometry can be realized by using generalized Killing vectors.
 In that way, the structure of supergravity backgrounds can be described by using generalized Killing superalgebra structures \cite{CoimbraConstable}.
-Killing vector fields have antisymmetric generalizations called Killing-Yano (KY) forms \cite{Yano, TachibanaKashiwada} and spinor bilinears constructed out of KY forms can allow extending Killing superalgebra structures to include higher-degree KY forms \cite{Ertem, Ertem2, AcikErtem}.
+Killing vector fields have antisymmetric generalizations called Killing-Yano (KY) forms \cite{Yano, TachibanaKashiwada} and spinor bilinears constructed out of KY forms can allow extending Killing superalgebra structures to include higher-degree KY forms \cite{Ertem, Ertem4, Ertem2, AcikErtem}.
 These extended Killing superalgebra structures have potential to provide the refinements of the analysis of the structure of supergravity backgrounds.
-However, description of KY forms and construction of spinor bilinears in terms of KY forms in the context of generalized geometry remains an open problem.
+However, description of KY forms and construction of spinor bilinears in terms of KY forms in the context of generalized geometry have been unexplored so far.